vesetok/System-development-for-Business-Big-Data-analytics/README.md

 ---

 ## Acknowledgments
-This work demonstrates the integration of data analytics, visualization, and business intelligence into a unified system designed for **decision support and performance optimization** in corporate environments.
+This work demonstrates the integration of data analytics, visualization and business intelligence into a unified system designed for **decision support and performance optimization** in corporate environments.